 The quickest way to find information for your research is to use the online Library Guides which relate most closely to your topic.
-Subject Guides provide details of and access to key resources relating to the discipline they cover.
-Resources available include: Bibliographic Databases; Journals; Books and Websites.
+Library Guides provide details of and access to key resources relating to the discipline they cover.
+Resources available include: bibliographic databases; journals; books and websites.

 On this page Library Guides have been listed under the School they represent.
 We have also highlighted some generally useful research resources.
 You can also find research related blog posts on our research blog